OathWall

 Create a new app

 Click My Apps → Create App.
-When prompted for an app type, choose Consumer (for games targeting regular users) or Business if you're operating under a business portfolio.
+Choose Consumer for games targeting regular users, or Business if under a business portfolio.

 3